Swimmer (The Big Dish album): Critical reception

-On its release, Music & Media picked Swimmer as one of their "Albums of the Week" during October 1986.
+Upon its release, Music & Media picked Swimmer as one of their "Albums of the Week" during October 1986.
 They described the songs as "alternating between guitar-influenced and atmospheric, melodic material".
 They also noted Lindsay's "strong vocals" which "lift the material up to a higher plane".
+Paul Massey of the Evening Express noted, "Warmth and sincerity are the trademarks of Lindsay's mellow pop and the single 'Slide' is simply great."
+Martin Wells of the Derby Evening Telegraph described Swimmer as containing "some delightful Orange Juice/Lloyd Cole-style pop songs".
+John Wilde of Sounds called the Big Dish "finely carved" with "tongue-lashings of melody, "some flourishing narrative" and an "agility to their pop that you can barely resist".
+He did, however, note their "inability to finally detonate" as the album, "aimed at the thoughtful [and] spun around in a palatable bustle", showed the band "rare[ly] dash[ing] beyond this sweet sleep, this breathing space".
+He added, "If anything, they bat on a similar sticky wicket to something like Prefab Sprout, with all the right guile and gumption, but no way to channel it to brilliance.
+There's all the right curves and some of the right turns, but none of the real flesh."

-Billboard noted the band's "strong song sense" but added that "what may catch ears is the vocalizing of David Byrne sound-alike Steven Lindsay."
+In the US, Billboard noted the band's "strong song sense" but added that "what may catch ears is the vocalizing of David Byrne sound-alike Steven Lindsay."
 Cash Box wrote, "Lindsay's whispy voice and strong-based songwriting recommend the group to a wide audience.
 The band is at its best on heartfelt, melody-rich songs like 'Prospect Street' and 'Slide'."

-Paul Massey of the Evening Express noted, "Warmth and sincerity are the trademarks of Lindsay's mellow pop and the single 'Slide' is simply great."
-Martin Wells of the Derby Evening Telegraph described Swimmer as containing "some delightful Orange Juice/Lloyd Cole-style pop songs".

 Brant Houston of the Hartford Courant described Swimmer as "a persuasive effort but sometimes too tidy".
 He added, "The songs are often sprightly, with '60s-like choruses that keep afloat the tunes that tend toward the moribund."
 Jim Zebora of the Record-Journal as "accessible, insistent pop" but that the band "has a tendency to fall into mediocrity with many songs".

 In a retrospective review, William Ruhlmann of AllMusic considered the album's material to be "tasteful, cultured and a bit dull".
 He commented, "The guitars chime, the machine-made beats burble, and Lindsay contemplates existence, but there is a difference between swimming and treading water that he doesn't seem to recognize."